kvassAI/slate/source/includes/_intro.md

 </aside>

 <aside class="Notice">
-You will receive a distinct list of models even if you have some expression including the same tags.
+You will not get duplicated item even his tags match with multiple tage in an expression.
 </aside>